 To remove the bottle valve, you will need a special tool that fits the Theoben bottle valve.
-You can buy such a tool from Dr Bob’s Gun Bits or from Best Fittings.
+You can buy such a tool from Dr Bob’s Gun Bits.
 I prefer the Dr Bob’s tool so that you can place it in a vice and then place the bottle valve in the tool.
 Then get a firm grip on the bottle and turn.
 It’s not really advisable to put the bottle in a vice as compressing it can stress the bottle.
 You could make up a circular clamp from wood if you have the appropriate tools and clamp the bottle using that in a vice.

 Buddy bottles have lifespans just as any other pressure vessel.
 According to BSA, aluminium bottles without a PI * mark on them should be tested after five years of the date of manufacture.
 Bottles with the π mark should be tested after ten years.
 Obviously if you damage the bottle before its lifetime is up, you should replace it immediately.
 Remember, these buddy bottles are potentially dangerous and can send shrapnel flying through the air if they are not thoroughly respected.
 The cost of servicing a buddy bottle is similar to buying a new one without the valve.
 So it makes economic sense to simply replace them when necessary and swap over the valve.
 There is an interesting article about air gun bottle testing from Hydrotech that is well worth a read albeit a few years old!